 In developing the Strategic Resource Plan (referred to in Section 14.), rates and charges were identified as an important source of revenue, accounting for 59.7% of the total revenue received by Council annually.
 Planning for future rate increases has therefore been an important component of the Strategic Resource Planning process.
 The State Government have introduced the Fair Go Rates System (FGRS) which sets out the maximum amount councils may increase rates in a year.
 For 2017-18 the FGRS cap has been set at 2.0%.
+There is no indication from the State Government as to what the cap will be in future years.
+This makes financial planning for the medium to long term very difficult for Council.
 The cap applies to both general rates and municipal charges and is calculated on the basis of Council's average rates and charges.
 The City of Yarra does not have a municipal charge.